 Notify On Restore: Defines whether a 'Restore' alert is generated if you have previously been alerted due to a failure.

-- There is always a Notify on Restore for a ServerWatch for IP Service
+- There is always a Notify on Restore for a ServerWatch type alerts.

 - Service Check Frequency, Every: Defines the frequency with which the service specified for this Monitoring Rule is checked.
 It is no recommended to do this check any fewer then 3 mins.